Frequently asked questions related to COVID-19.

 - 2. Are there any uses which the Government says are not eligible for support?

-Paragraphs 16 and 17 of the give the following examples of uses that the Government does not consider to be an eligible use for the purpose of this relief.
+Annex A para 9 of the guidance gives the following examples of uses that the Government does not consider to be an eligible use for the purpose of this relief.

 - Properties used to provide financial services (e.g. banks, building societies, cash points, bureaux de change, short-term loan providers), medical services (e.g. vets, dentists, doctors, osteopaths, chiropractors), professional services (e.g. solicitors, accountants, insurance agents/ financial advisers), or post office sorting offices.

 - Properties not reasonably accessible to visiting members of the public